akmurmu82/kickstarter-clone/README.md

 1. Clone the repository: `git clone [repository URL]`
 2. Install dependencies: `npm install` or `yarn install`
 3. Run the application: `npm start` or `yarn start`

+## Landing Page Sections

+- Heading and stats
+- Menus
+- Featured project and Recommended for you
+- Forward funds
+- Fresh favorites
+- Hot of the press
+- Taking off
+- INTERVIEWS FROM THE CREATIVE INDEPENDENT
+- NEAR YOU
+- THE MAKING OF
+- HOME STRETCH
+- CREATORS' CORNER

+-Footer